 This is our latest 90mm apo triplet figured in our shop here in Auburn.
-The standard version includes dual mounting rings, 3" Stellarvue dual speed rack and pinion focuser, 2" and 1.25" adapters, two finderscope shoes and a Stellarvue deeply padded case.
+The standard version is now $200 less and includes dual mounting rings, 2.5" Stellarvue dual speed rack and pinion focuser, 2" and 1.25" adapters, finderscope shoe and a Stellarvue deeply padded case.
+Upgrade to the 3" Stellarvue, Feather Touch or Moonlite focusers for additional cost.
 The imaging version is currently $400 additional and it includes $498 worth of accessories.

 The SVX090T standard version comes with